 It should come as no surprise that when I started asking these sorts of questions - questions about the existence, nature, and character of God - I was directed to a Bible.
-The only Bible I had was a Kings James Version my dad gave to me.
+The only Bible I had was a Kings James Version my dad had given to me.
 It didn't make all that much sense to me as a young girl; the "thy's" "thou's" and old English syntax (which I have now come to adore in adulthood) were like a foreign language.
 Simply talking about God was a foreign language as it was!

 It wasn’t until the summer of 2010 that I was given a Bible by a camp counselor: one I could truly understand.
 The scriptures were in the NIV and they immediately pierced through to the deepest parts of my heart.
 In just a few days with my head in that Bible and with one listen to a worship song by a random camp band that spoke to the depths of my pain ("Light Beyond the Sun" by M. Filmore), I gave my life to Jesus in a small, overcrowded forum tucked behind the back roads of the Santa Cruz mountains.
-All in a whirlwind of one moment, the gospel made perfect sense and no sense at all - and I wanted all of it.
+All in a whirlwind of one moment, the gospel made perfect sense and no sense at all - and I wanted all and everything to do with it.